OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 Gathering this kind of information helps us administer the Service and the Evernote Market, provide convenient and personalized user access, improve the features and usability of our products and Service, analyze user trends and information about users’ use of our Service (including the extent to which our users share or make public notes and notebooks), collect information about use and growth of the Service in specific regions, and evaluate the content and organization of our site.

-We do not collect information about you to deliver any targeted advertising to you, or track your visits to any third-party websites.
-However, when you use our Web Clipper or Clearly browser extensions to view and/or save content from third-party websites, we will keep a record of the source website for you.
+When you use our Web Clipper or Clearly browser extensions to view and/or save content from third-party websites, we will keep a record of the source website for you.
 This source-recording functionality will not be affected by your browser’s do-not-track settings.

 In addition, we automatically gather non-personally identifiable information that indicates your association with one of our business partners or certain promotions.
 We use this information to determine the amount of revenue share payments to make to partners with whom we might have such arrangements and to provide anonymized aggregate reports.

 Tell Me More About The Tracking Information Evernote Collects?

 Evernote uses cookies and tracking pixels to collect information that helps us provide our Service to you.
+We also use these technologies to help deliver ads for relevant Evernote products and services to you when you visit certain pages on our site and then visit certain third-party sites.
 For more information about these uses and your options, please visit our Cookie Information Page.

 What Is Evernote’s Approach to Information Collected From Children?